 This post may include affiliate links; see our disclosure policy.

 In need of a healthy and easy side dish?
-Here’s a recipe that’s more of an idea than anything — sautéed broccoli!
+Here’s a recipe that I make at least twice weekly: sautéed broccoli!
 It sounds basic, but you’ll be surprised at how much flavor you can get from perfectly cooking this vegetable!

 Here are some tips on how to make the best sautéed broccoli: